Gonzo2500/Milestone-Project-2/README.md

 + [JSHint](https://jshint.com/)

 #### Testing User Stories from User Experience (UX) Section
-#### 1. As a visitor of the site I want a clear overview of games that are offered.
+#### 1. As a visitor of the site I want a clear overview of the content that is offered.
 So that I can see if the offers draw my interest
-+ On the hero shot the user can see a notable  [button](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/btn-games.PNG) in the hero section.
-When clicking on the button the user will be sent to the games overview section.
++ The Gemba landing page provides a simple overview about the content that is provided on the webpage.
+The user can navigate via the navigation bar or use the buttons to got to the site.
 ![games overview section ](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/choose-your-game.PNG "games overview section")

-#### 2. As a visitor I want to see links to social accounts from "Pulze", so I can see how many people are following and using "Pulze" and get more trust.
+#### 2. As a user I want to challenge my knowledge about agile software development.
+As a user of the quiz I want the chance to have different quiz topics.
-+ Social links are shown on the landing page.
-For this an extra section was created.
++ When the user goes to the quiz section, he has the chance to select 1 of 3 quizzes.
 ![social links section ](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/join-us.PNG "social links section")
 + Because this section is just on the landing page, social links are also provided in the footer.
 So Visitors can access the "Pulze" social media accounts from everywhere
 ![footer of the page with social links](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/footer.PNG "footer of the page with social links")

-#### 3. As a visitor i want an easy way to navigate to the events/tournaments offered by "Pulze"
+#### 3. As a user of the quiz I want to be able to see a timer and how many questions are still left.
 + The event page can be easily reached via the navigation bar
 ![navigation bar](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/navigation-bar-screenshot.PNG "navigation bar")